triradial/Freon4dsl/docs/CRC-Plan.md

 ## Graham

 ### To-Do
+- [ ] Improve light-mode, e.g., add more contrast so things like patient date slider is visible.
 - [ ] Update what is displayed on Info / Help panel
   - [ ] Write/generate a simple user guide with focus on how to create a study design
 - [ ] Make staff shared/optionally-shared across studies (not essential for first user)